lileipisces/Sentires-Guide/README.md

 ## Steps
 ![](https://github.com/lileipisces/Sentires-Guide/blob/master/folder-hierarchy.png)
 - Place the folder "lei" and the file "run_lei.sh" in the tool's folder named "English-Jar" as shown above
-- Modify "0.format.py", so that your datasets can be processed in the right format of the tool's input
+- Modify "0.format.py", including the keys (line 15, 18, 22, 24, 26) and how you iterate over each review (line 12), so that your datasets can be processed in the right format of the tool's input.
+Remove line 14-17, if your dataset has no summary or tip, which is meant to include as much textual data as possible.
-- Modify the absolute paths in "4.lexicon.linux" accordingly
+- Update the absolute paths (line 65, 78, 94, 95) in "4.lexicon.linux" accordingly.
+Example of line 65: /home/comp/csleili/0/English-Jar/preset/relax.threshold -> E:/English-Jar/preset/relax.threshold
 - Run the commands one by one in "run_lei.sh" (do not run this script, otherwise it may throw memory error)

 ## Results